nehaljwani/team.exiv2.org/book/IMaEA.md

 In the days of the Commercial license, I made no distinction between open-source and commercial license users when it came to dealing with support and other requests.
 I felt that the commercial license freed the user from the obligations of GPL.
 However, it did not provide priority support, enhancement requests or any other benefit.

 The general subject of the legality of Exiv2 hasn't been explored.
-There has been an enormous discussion about the legality of reading ISOBMFF files.
+There has been an enormous discussion about the legality of reading BMFF files.
 See [https://github.com/Exiv2/exiv2/issues/1229](https://github.com/Exiv2/exiv2/issues/1229#issuecomment-705350266).

-The ISOBMFF issue has caused me to wonder if Exiv2 is legal at all.
+The BMFF legal issue has caused me to wonder if Exiv2 is legal.
 I also wonder if any open source is legal!
 What makes something legal or illegal?
 Is everything legal until there is a law which declares it as illegal, or everything illegal until permitted by legislation?
 I suspect everything is legal until there is a legal precedent such as _legislation_ or _a court ruling_ to the contrary.

 Dealing with legal matters is not like reporting a bug.
 Exiv2 is an open-source project and we get a regular stream of issues reported on https://github.com/exiv2/exiv2.
 I acknowledge, investigate, reply and close the issue.
 By design, the process is focused on resolution.
 Legal processes are very different.
 When you ask for legal advice, you are instigating an open-ended process which will expand endlessly.